-• A rule for the Query privilege on collection named logs is formulated as follows:
+• A rule for the Query privilege on collection called logs would be formulated as follows:

-'''

 collection=logs->action=Query

-'''

-• A rule for the \ privilege, meaning all privileges, on the config named myConfig is formulated as follows:
+• A rule for the privilege, meaning all privileges, on the config called myConfig would be formulated as follows:

-config=myConfig->action=\
+config=myConfig->action=

-No action implies \.
-Because config objects only support the \ action, the following config privilege is invalid:
+No action implies and is the only valid action.
+Because config objects only support , the following config privilege is invalid:

 config=myConfig->action=Update

-• A rule granting all collections the Query privilege is formulated as follows:

-collection=\->action=Query

-config objects cannot be combined with collection objects in a single privilege.
-For example, the following combinations are invalid:
+Note that config objects cannot be combined with collection objects in a single privilege.
+For example, the following combinations are illegal:

-config=myConfig->collection=myCollection->action=\ collection=myCollection->config=myConfig myRole = collection=myCollection->action=QUERY, config=myConfig->action=\
+config=myConfig->collection=myCollection->action= collection=myCollection->config=myConfig myRole = collection=myCollection->action=QUERY, config=myConfig->action=

-You must specify these privileges separately.
+You may specify these privileges separately.
 For example:

 A role can contain multiple such rules, separated by commas.
-For example the engineer\role might contain the Query privilege for hive\logs and hbase\logs collections, and the Update privilege for the current\bugs collection.
-This example is formulated as follows:
+For example the engineer_role might contain the Query privilege for hive_logs and hbase_logs collections, and the Update privilege for the current_bugs collection.
+You would specify this as follows: